hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/multi-tenancy-management.md

 | name | string | The name of the entity. | Yes |
 | walletId | string | The ID of the wallet to associate with the entity. | No |

-If the walletId parameter is not provided, the entity will be created with a default wallet.
+If not providing the walletId parameter, the entity will get created with a default wallet.
-If the walletId parameter is provided, but the corresponding wallet does not exist, the entity will not be created.
+The entity is not created if the `walletId` parameter is provided and the corresponding wallet does not exist.
 It's possible to set the walletId for the entity later.

 Request Example: